ArthurGareginyan/syntax-highlighter-for-wp-editor/readme.txt

 == Changelog ==

+= 4.45 - Oct 23, 2020 =
+* Fixed: On the plugin settings page, the height of the preview field is higher than its contents.
+* Framework update: The CodeMirror library has been updated to the latest version v5.58.1.

 = 4.44 - Oct 12, 2020 =
 * Fixed: On the plugin settings page, the height of the buttons is too small compared to the width.